gerdemann/lazytube/README.md

 | `backgroundColor` | The background color of the overlay | `rgba(0, 0, 0, 0.6)` |
 | `textColor` | The text color of the note text. | `#ffffff` |
 | `ownStyles` | Set to `true` if you want to use your own CSS styles. | `false` |

+### Preview image proxy

+To not load the preview image directly from YouTube and thus reveal the IP address of the user, you can simply use a small proxy script.
+Just put the [previewImageProxy.php](previewImageProxy.php) script on your own server and put `www.my-domain.com/previewImageProxy.php?youtubeid=MyYYouTubeId` as poster path.

+Alternatively, you can configure your own web server (e.g. NGINX or Apache) as a proxy for the preview images.

 ## Demo / Example